Improve your practice.

 • Persuasion

-You may not be in a leader’s role but employers look for these qualities to determine whether you can make important decisions and manage situations and other people.
-They want to see whether you can grow beyond the job.
+You don’t have to be in a leadership role to demonstrate leadership skills.
+Employers look for these qualities to determine whether you can make important decisions, manage situations, and lead other people – they want to see whether you can grow beyond your current role and step up into more senior positions.

 Characteristics of an effective leader: